imagineapril/rsschool-cv/cv.md

 ## Education:

-- Java at Innopolis IT-ckourses
+- Java at Innopolis IT-courses
 - HTML on CodeBasics
 - CSS on CodeBasics
 - JavaScript on CodeBasics